TREASURIES-U.S. yields slip as GDP data shows weaker economy

 Fed Chair Jerome Powell's remarks on Wednesday also indicated the U.S. central bank would be more data dependent and an ally to the market, Mullarkey said.

-Gross domestic product fell at a 0.9% annualized rate in the second quarter, the Commerce Department said in its advance estimate of GDP.
+Gross domestic product fell at a 0.9% annualized rate in the second quarter, the Commerce Department said in its advance estimate of GDP, marking a second straight quarter of decline.
 Economists polled by Reuters had forecast GDP rebounding at a 0.5% rate.

+The Treasury's auction of $38 billion in seven-year notes was sold at a high yield of 2.730%.
+The median yield was 2.65%.

 Price